lfenzo/lfenzo.github.io/content/projects/deep-learning/summarization-suite/poc-video-summarization.md

 This project presents a proof-of-concept application designed to automatically summarize YouTube videos through a combination of audio extraction, speech recognition, and text summarization.
 By utilizing OpenAI’s Whisper for speech-to-text and the Gemma 2 model for summarization, the application efficiently generates concise summaries of video content, making it ideal for a range of video types and lengths.

-Even though this project was designed as a proof-of-concept, if you want you can run it locally with the utility script to summarize any (or almost any) YouTube video.
+Even though this project was designed as a proof-of-concept, if you want you can run it locally with the utility script to summarize (almost) any YouTube video.

 ### Technology Stack